romainl/Apprentice/README.md

 ### GVim/MacVim

-There is nothing to do for GVim/MacVim as GUI Vim supports millions of colors by default.
+There is nothing to do for GVim/MacVim as GUI Vim supports “True Color” by default.

+### “True Color” terminal emulators

+Since January 2016, Vim has been able to talk in “True Color” to terminal emulators supporting that feature.
+This means that it is now not only possible but also very easy to have **the exact same colors** in TUI Vim and GUI Vim.

+In practice, this new development doesn't change much for Apprentice which uses the exact same colors in the GUI as it does in the TUI anyway.
+But you can still try “True Color” if your setup satisfies the requirements with the following command:

+    :set termguicolors

+See [this gist](https://gist.github.com/XVilka/8346728) for more information and support status and, of course, `:help termguicolors`.

-### 256color-ready Terminal emulators
+### 256color-ready terminal emulators

 Most terminal emulators in use nowadays *can* display 256 colors but most of them use a default `TERM` that tells Vim otherwise.
 Assuming your terminal emulator actually supports 256 colors, you must instruct it to brag about its terminal-hood by setting the correct `TERM` environment variable.